aeum1016/CENGroupProject/README.md

     - `PORT=<port-of-choice>` (5500 is what I use)
     - `CIVIC_INFO_API_KEY=<api-key>` **Note:** Follow [this guide](https://support.google.com/googleapi/answer/6158862?hl=en) to generate an API key in the Google Cloud Dashboard
     - **Note:** Here's a helpful [link](https://github.com/motdotla/dotenv)
+8. In the top level directory of the project run `npm run dev`
+    - **Note:** This script uses concurrently to run the start scripts for the server and the frontend

-## Important files and directories
+## Important files & directories
 There are a couple of files that may be easily described here.
 Generally, you'll notice that the application has the root directory, a frontend directory, and a backend directory.
 Each directory has a .gitignore, package.json, and package-lock.json.
 This was intentional due to each part of the application having different dependencies, scripts, etc. Because of this make sure...
 - **When doing anything with git make sure you are working in the root directory of the project.**
 - **When installing npm packages make sure you're in the appropriate directory (ask if you're not sure)**